-Hyperthyroidism occurs when the thyroid gland becomes overactive, producing too much T4 and T3 hormones where hypothyroidism is too little.
+Hyperthyroidism occurs when the thyroid gland becomes overactive, producing too much T4 and T3 hormones.
+Hypothyroidism means there is too little of these hormones.

 The most common type of hyperthyroidism is the autoimmune disorder Graves disease.
 In this disorder, the body makes an antibody (a protein produced by the body to protect against a virus or bacteria) called thyroid-stimulating immunoglobulin (TSI) that causes the thyroid gland to make too much thyroid hormone.

 Hyperthyroidism also may be caused by a nodular goiter, which are lump in the thyroid gland that cause the thyroid to produce excessive amounts of thyroid hormones.
 In addition, inflammation of the thyroid gland, called thyroiditis, results from an attack on the immune system such as a viral infection which may temporarily cause symptoms of hyperthyroidism.

 Another issue is people who consume too much iodine (typically from supplements) or who take medications containing iodine may actually cause a goiter and exacerbate thyroid problems.

 The main symptoms associated with hyperthyroidism and Graves disease symptoms include:

 - Trouble sleeping

 - Thinning hair

 There are several contributing factors to hyperthyroidism but the main causes include: